 Step 4: Pour concrete footing

-Mix up your concrete and shovel it in the circular trench.
+Mix up your concrete and shovel it into the circular trench.
 I used a brick to screed the concrete.
 You want the concrete level to be ½”-¾” below the height of the composite edging guide; this leaves room for the mortar.
-Leave concrete to dry.
+Leave the concrete to dry.

 Step 5: Mark the center detail